stiletto/jos/README.md

 jos
 ===

 This is JarOfShit.
-Sometimes consistent, wanna be distributed, not yet fault-tolerant and replicated BLOB storage.
+Sometimes consistent, wanna be distributed, not yet fault-tolerant and still not replicated BLOB storage.

 jos is used as avatars storage for [BnW](http://bnw.im).